Floorp-Projects/Floorp/toolkit/components/telemetry/docs/data/core-ping.rst

 Version history
 ---------------
+* v10: added ``defaultBrowser`` to know if the user has set Firefox as default browser
 * v9: changed ``arch`` to contain device arch rather than the one we built against
 * v8: added ``flashUsage``
 * v7: added ``sessionCount`` & ``sessionDuration``  & ``campaignId``